w3f/Grants-Program/applications/swush-dex-aggregator.md

 - **Multi Asset Pair Swap**
     - Support swaps between asset pairs not present in liquidity pools (e.g., MYTH/USDC when only DOT/USDC and DOT/MYTH are available).
 - **Optimized Routing**
-    - Automated route optimization to ensure that users are always getting the most cost-efficient swap.
+    - Automated route optimization to ensure that users are always getting the most cost-efficient swap by comparing fees, quote price and slippage across various DEXes(e.g. Polkadot Asset Hub DEX and Hydration DEX)
 - **Advanced Simulated Testing Environment:**
     - Comprehensive testing of the entire DEX aggregator, including functionality and performance.
 This will involve simulating testing transaction reliability across multiple chains, and ensuring the stability of the platform under different scenarios (e.g., high transaction volume, fluctuating slippage).
 - **User Transaction History:**